Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 * Lastly, I parameterized the number of images to look for per search term, sleep times, and timeout.

 ## Code: Libraries
-You will need to install Chromedriver and Selenium--Bosler explains how in original article.
+You will need to install Chromedriver and Selenium--this is explained well in the original article.

 * [Image Scraping with Python](https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d)

-You will also need to install Pillow.
-You can install it with,
+You will also need to install [Pillow](https://pillow.readthedocs.io/en/stable/)--a Python library for managing images.

+You can install it with:
 ```bash
 pip install pillow
 ```

-After installing all the needed libraries the following block of code should execute without error.
+After installing all the needed libraries the following block of code should execute without error:
 ```python
 import os
 import time